younggrasshopperza/vue-node-express-mysql-auth/README.md

-# Part 8: Controller for Authentication
+# Part 9: Controller for testing Authorization